2016 FFA Cup

-The 2016 FFA Cup was the third season of the FFA Cup, the main national soccer knockout cup competition in Australia.
+The 2016 FFA Cup was the third season of the FFA Cup (now known as the Australia Cup), the main national soccer knockout cup competition in Australia.
 32 teams again took part in the competition proper (from the round of 32), including the 10 A-League teams and 21 Football Federation Australia (FFA) member federation teams determined through individual state qualifying rounds, as well as the reigning National Premier Leagues Champion (Blacktown City from NSW).

 The winner of the FFA Cup, Melbourne City, received $50,000 as part of a total prize money pool of $131,000.
-The defending champions, Melbourne Victory, were knocked out in the semi-final stage of the competition.
+The defending champions, Melbourne Victory, were knocked out in the semi-final stage of the competition by the eventual champions.

 Round and dates

 Prize fund

 The prize fund was unchanged from the 2015 event.

 In addition, a further $2,500 was donated from sponsor NAB to Member Federation clubs for each goal scored by them against an A-League opposition.
 Clubs to receive donations were: Green Gully ($5,000), Redlands United ($5,000), Brisbane Strikers ($2,500), Edgeworth FC ($2,500) and Floreat Athena ($2,500).